Internships for High School Students Near Me: Your Ultimate Guide

 Finding a high school internship can be challenging because many opportunities are limited, and competition is high.

-Even for college students, it’s often a competitive and overwhelming process.
+Even for college students, securing an internship is often a competitive and overwhelming process.
 In fact, according to a recent report from the Business-Higher Education Forum, 43% of college students who wanted an internship in 2023 couldn’t find one!

 So, how can you find a high school internship near you?
 The best way is to use one or all of the three methods below.